- Basic policy of PAGS Support

 6.2 Samples for analysis

-- Metadata for database submission must be attached to the sample sent to the PAGS team.
-Without the metadata, the PAGS support cannot be provided.
+- In this support, data is provided to the applicants via DDBJ (see section 5.
+Publication and sharing of data).
+Metadata for database submission must be attached to the sample sent to the PAGS team.
+Without the metadata, the PAGS Support cannot be provided.

 - In principle, DNA preparation must be performed by the applicants.
 Since both DNA quantity and quality are critical for any type of genome analysis, consultation with the PAGS team is recommended.
 If the sample is not suitable for analysis with respect to quantity and/or quality, subsequent analyses will not be performed and the countermeasures, i.e. re-preparation of sample, will be discussed between the applicants and PAGS team.

 - In principle, RNA preparation for RNA-seq analysis must be performed by the applicants.
 Subsequent preprocessing will be performed based on discussions between the applicant and the PAGS team.
 It is critical that the expected target transcripts are included in the sample, thus, the applicant might be asked to perform some basic analyses, such as real time RT-PCR.

 - The cost of any analysis performed by the applicants will be at the applicant's expense.

 - The PAGS Support is a kind of collaboration between the applicant researchers and the PAGS team researchers.

 - Challenging subjects are welcome and, in this case, since it requires a collaboration between the applicants and the PAGS team, joint authorship will be required.

 - One important mission of the PAGS is to train bioinformaticists.
 The PAGS Support provided by the bioinformatics team usually takes time and great effort.
 Thus, the PAGS would like to request that appropriate authorship to the bioinformatics team be given in the resulting paper.